0x1ance/soulbound/README.md

 There are two core purposes for a contract to subscribe to the soulhub as a soulbound contract

 > 1. serves as **an organization-controlled contract under the subscribed soulhub contract owned by the organization**, to satisfy business requirements.
 Examples can be found in sbt/ERC721Soulbound: _soulhub administrators can sign a message hash, to authorize the user to perform the mint function_.
-Or a more complex business case study as the Moxport contract: _the moxport contract has been granted as a soulhub administrator role, therefore it can mint the soulbound ERC721 wish token when users call the mintWish function_.
+Or a more complex business case study as the [Wishport] contract: _the wishport contract has been granted as a soulhub administrator role, therefore it can mint the soulbound ERC721 wish token when users call the mintWish function_.
 >
 > 2. leverages a reputable, trustable organizational soulhub contract for user identity/information verification (_e.g. to verify whether an address is an active, real person by checking if that address has a valid soul in a famous soulhub contract, etc._).